-In this study, to acquire image datasets of facial expressions under the states of pleasant-unpleasant stimulus for 20 participants (i.e., 10 men, 10 women), we used salivary amylase tests to validate emotional factors when viewing emotion-evoking videos.
-Additionally, by quantitative analysis of expressive rhythms from the viewpoint of mutual information, particularly addressing expressive processes of "happiness" facial expression after giving a pleasant-unpleasant stress stimulus by emotionevoking videos, we objectively strove to ascertain complexity and ambiguity when making facial expressions because of human psychological states.
+In this study, by quantitative analysis of expressive rhythms from the viewpoint of mutual information, particularly addressing expressive processes of "happiness" facial expression after giving a pleasant-unpleasant stress stimulus by emotion-evoking videos, we objectively strove to ascertain complexity and ambiguity when making facial expressions because of human psychological states.
 Using evaluation experiments examining 10 participants (i.e., 5 men, 5 women), we analyzed the information of time-series changes in ROIs (i.e., ROI 1, ROI 2, and ROI 3), revealing the following points.
 By particularly addressing the expressive rhythm of each face region, one can estimate the impression of facial expressions from the magnitude relation and order relation of mutual information of each ROI.
-Additionally, the mutual information of expressive rhythms is effective as an index for measuring degree of spontaneity artificiality during facial expressions.
+Additionally, the mutual information of expressive rhythms is effective as an index for measuring degree of spontaneity and artificiality during facial expressions.
 Female participants were better able to create facial expressions of "happiness" easily and intentionally than male participants were.
 Moreover, they were less susceptible to discrepancy expressions.
+Finally, we discussed the differences of expressive paths between intentional and spontaneous facial expressions based on the order of the mutual information of the ROIs.
+As a result, we figured out the validity of our hypotheses concerning to the individual expressive path of each facial expression.
 In future work, by quantifying fluctuations of expressive tempos in facial parts upon the impression formation, and analyzing their timing structure, we intend to clarify differences of expressive paths between intentional and spontaneous facial expressions.